 A few of the passersby noticed our load.
-Most didn’t bother with a second glace.
-The few that did, maybe wrote it off as some obscure creature we’d hunted.
+Most didn’t bother with a second glance.
+The few that did maybe wrote it off as some obscure creature we’d hunted.
 Only one startled in recognition.
 They stepped forward to ask about it, but Hinte hissed at them!

 Her visage turned aggressive — which just meant exaggerating what was already there.
 The curious dragon backed off, slinking away into the night.